mahin12/portfolio-master/content/hero/index.md

 ---
 title: 'Hi, This is'
 name: 'Md Mahin Arafat'
-subtitle: 'I try to make cool things with computers!'
+subtitle: 'I love make the virtual world a safe place!'
 buttonText: 'Get In Touch'
 ---

-I'm a software engineer based on exceptional websites, applications, and everything in between.
+A software engineer currently working with cloud, cybersec and everything in between.